To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 The single post design at the front of the bench allows you to find the best foot position for optimal leg drive.
 Rep also included an angled handle on the front post for easy maneuverability in your garage gym.
 It can be stored vertically like all of Rep’s benches, making it super easy to store when not in use.

-Overall, for the price, the FB-4000 is one of the best weight benches on the market and the best value overall.
+Overall, for the price, the FB-4000 is one of the best weight benches on the market and has the best value overall.
 Sure, you can absolutely find workout benches cheaper than this, but the quality is going to drop significantly.

 Best Folding Flat Weight Bench – Rogue Fold-Up Utility Bench